Short Story Showcase: Keeping House by Michael Blumlein

 Blumlein’s nameless protagonist seems cut from the same cloth as many of Shirley Jackson’s.
 She’s intelligent (a professor of classics), forthright and neurotic (no one does neurotic characters better than Shirley Jackson).
 Indeed, when introducing the house next door, Blumlein takes his cue directly from Jackson - like her Hill House, the house that adjoins his narrator’s becomes another character.
 ‘The house next door affects other houses’ and it ‘shares a circulation’ with the hers.
 Blumlein also notes that it is to the north of her house.
 As highlighted in Jeanette Winterson’s The Daylight Gate, the north has sinister connotations in certain cultures; The North is the dark place.
 It is not safe to be buried on the north side of the church and the North Door is the way of the Dead.

 When the narrator initially begins to obsess over the neighbouring house and the affect it has on the cleanliness of her own, she exhibits extreme forms of OCD; Dirty dishes and glasses, which had always irritated me, now became constant reminders of failure.
 She is soon driven to distraction by the jarring patterns on her china dinner set and the cracks and damp spots which she perceives to riddle the house.
-She is a woman either haunted by something malicious next door, or utterly overwhelmed by certain things in her life.
+She is a woman either haunted by something malicious next door, or utterly overwhelmed by her own life.
 She begins to vacuum twice daily - Dust and lint seemed to accumulate ever faster - and washes walls, windows, doors and herself, several times everyday.
 As in Polanski’s suffocating Repulsion, these can be seen as manifestations of her disintegrating mindset.
 There is always something encroaching from next door, be it weeds or thick brambles in the garden, or strange noises from the pipes and walls.
-The way in which Blumlein conveys the relentless encroachment of the house next door and its doomful effects on the narrator becomes stifling.
+The way in which Blumlein conveys this relentless encroachment and its doomful effects on the narrator becomes stifling.

 Upon entering her daughter’s nursery one night, she steps on a slug in the carpet and while flailing around for the light switch, glimpses a stalk-eyed ‘thing’ skulking in the shadows.
 For the next few weeks I dreamed about doing battle with limbless creatures whose flesh dripped when punctured.
 I was never vanquished, but neither was I ever victorious.
 The battles were nightmarishly everlasting.

-Later, when her husband and daughter have left her, driven out by her extreme behaviour - which she maintains is what is protecting them from the presence next door - her isolation intensifies (she covers the windows in linoleum).
+Later, when her husband takes their daughter and leaves, driven out by her extreme behaviour - which she maintains is what is protecting them from the presence next door - her isolation intensifies (she covers the windows in linoleum).
 When we arrive at the culmination, it is perfect in its logic and cruelty and almost provides a sense of relief.
 Almost.
 It might be a short story, but it’s brevity helps foster its impact.